 Microcomputers are provided to every faculty member and all staff in administrative offices.
-A total of 800 microcomputers are available to students in 29 labs, with 10 to 50 machines each, located throughout the campus.
-A special-purpose AutoCAD Lab running WinNT computers for VSU's pre-engineering program is in Nevins Hall.
-The College of the Arts also runs AutoCAD products in support of their Interior Design program as well as specialized software in their computerized Music lab.
-Two labs are installed at Kings Bay Naval Base to support VSU operations at that location.
-All machines have the campus standard software installed-Microsoft Office Pro (Word, Excel, Power Point, Access), communications/e-mail products (Netscape, Internet Explorer, Eudora, and others) and Virus protection software.
-Various microcomputer servers, Sun and Silicon Graphics high-end workstations, local networks, and other facilities are located in the colleges and administrative offices to provide additional support to students, faculty and staff.
+A total of 800 microcomputers are available to students in 29 labs, with 10-50 machines each, located throughout the campus.
+A special-purpose AutoCAD Lab for VSU's pre-engineering program is in Nevins Hall.
+The College of the Arts also runs AutoCAD products in support of its Interior Design program and specialized software in the computerized Music lab.
+Three labs are installed at Kings Bay Naval Base to support VSU operations at that location.
+All machines have the campus standard software installed:-Microsoft Office Pro or XP (Word, Excel, Power Point, Access), communications/e-mail products (Netscape, Internet Explorer, Eudora, and others) and Virus protection software.
+Various microcomputer servers, Sun and Silicon Graphics high-end workstations, local networks, and other facilities are located in the various colleges and administrative offices to provide additional support to students, faculty, and staff.

-VSU's Odum Library operates a two student computer labs with 40 PC's, 35 Galileo workstations and makes heavy use of computers of various sizes to support its activities.
-The Library implemented a new web catalog from the Endeavor Co. in January 2001, called GIL (Galileo Interconnected Libraries), which is now used by all University System schools.
-GIL provides not only a web interfaced catalog, but also the Georgia State Union Catalog (formerly PALS), making it possible to place electronic requests for books held by other USG libraries.
-Specific information on the above can be obtained at the Information Technology division offices located in Ashley Hall, Second Floor South, or at its HELP-Desk in Ashley Hall, Rm.
-114.
+VSU's Odum Library operates two student computer labs with 20 PCs each, has 50 more PCs in student-friendly locations throughout the building, and has 35 Galileo workstations.
+In January 2001, the Library implemented a new web catalog, called GIL (Galileo Interconnected Libraries), which is now used by all University System schools.
+GIL provides not only a web-interfaced catalog but also the Georgia State Union Catalog, making it possible to place electronic requests for books held by other USG libraries.

+Specific information on the above can be obtained at the Information Technology division offices located in Ashley Hall, Second Floor (South) or at its HELP-Desk in Ashley Hall, Room 114.